Futurama: Setting

 Environmentally, common animals still remain, alongside mutated, cross-bred (sometimes with humans) and extraterrestrial animals.
 Ironically, spotted owls are often shown to have replaced rats as common household pests.
 Although rats still exist, sometimes rats act like pigeons, though pigeons still exist, as well.
-Anchovies have been extinct for 800 years.
+Anchovies have been extinct for 800 years because of the Decapodians.
 Earth still suffers the effects of greenhouse gases, although in one episode Leela states that its effects have been counteracted by nuclear winter.
-In another episode, the effects of global warming have been somewhat mitigated by the dropping of a giant ice cube into the ocean, and later by pushing Earth farther away from the sun, which also extended the year by one week.
+In another episode, the effects of global warming have been somewhat mitigated by the dropping of a giant ice cube into the ocean, and later by pushing Earth farther away from the Sun, which also extended the year by one week.

 Religion is a prominent part of society, although the dominant religions have evolved.
 A merging of the major religious groups of the 20th century has resulted in the First Amalgamated Church, while Voodoo is now mainstream.
 New religions include Oprahism, Robotology, and the banned religion of Star Trek fandom.
 Religious figures include Father Changstein-El-Gamal, the Robot Devil, Reverend Lionel Preacherbot, and passing references to the Space Pope, who appears to be a large crocodile-like creature.
-Several major holidays have robots associated with them, including the murderous Robot Santa and Kwanzaa-bot.
+Several major holidays have robots associated with them, including the murderous Robot Santa, Kwanzaa-bot and (in a couple of appearances) Hanukah Zombie.
 While very few episodes focus exclusively on religion within the Futurama universe, they do cover a wide variety of subjects including predestination, prayer, the nature of salvation, and religious conversion.

 Futurama's setting is a backdrop, and the writers are not above committing continuity errors if they serve to further the gags.
 For example, while the pilot episode implies that the previous Planet Express crew was killed by a space wasp, the later episode "The Sting" is based on the crew having been killed by space bees instead.
-The "world of tomorrow" setting is used to highlight and lampoon issues of today and to parody the science fiction genre.
+The "world of tomorrow" setting is used to highlight and lampoon issues of today and to parody the science-fiction genre.